+e.
 A line of credit shall be established pursuant to the provisions of this subsection.
-A e. line of credit shall allow the person establishing it to borrow money up to a limit established in a written agreement in order to pay for the cost of the remediation for which the line of credit was established.
-An originally signed duplicate of the line of credit agreement shall be delivered to the department (1) by certified mail, overnight delivery, or personal service within 14 days of receipt of notice from the department that the remedial action workplan or remediation agreement as provided in subsection e. of section 4 of P.L.1983, c.330 is approved, (2) within 14 days of submission to the department of a remedial action workplan certified by a licensed site remediation professional as provided in subsection e. of section 4 of P.L.1983, c.330 (C.13:1K-9), (3) upon submission of a remediation certification to the department as provided in subsection e. of section 4 of P.L.1983, c.330 (C.13:1K-9), or (4) as specified in an administrative consent order, civil order, or order of the department, as applicable.
+A line of credit shall allow the person establishing it to borrow money up to a limit established in a written agreement in order to pay for the cost of the remediation for which the line of credit was established.
+An originally signed duplicate of the line of credit agreement shall be delivered to the department (1) by certified mail, overnight delivery, or personal service within 14 days of receipt of notice from the department that the remedial action workplan or remediation agreement as provided in subsection e. of section 4 of P.L.1983, c.330 is approved, (2) within 14 days of submission to the department of a remedial action workplan certified by a licensed site remediation professional as provided in subsection e. of section 4 of P.L.1983, c.330 (C.13:1K-9), (3) upon submission of a remediation certification [pursuant to] to the department as provided in subsection e. of section 4 of P.L.1983, c.330 (C.13:1K-9), or (4) as specified in an administrative consent order, civil order, or order of the department, as applicable.
 The line of credit agreement shall conform to a model agreement as established by the department and shall be accompanied by a certification of acknowledgment that conforms to a model established by the department.
 The line of credit shall be issued by an institution that is licensed by the New Jersey Department of Banking and Insurance to transact business in the State, or by a federally regulated bank.

 The line of credit shall not be allowed to expire, unless the institution provides the appropriate notification to the department and the borrower, as defined in a model agreement established by the department.
 The person who establishes the remediation funding source in the form of a line of credit may use the remediation funding source to pay for the actual cost of the remediation.
-The institution providing the line of credit shall disburse to the person required to establish the remediation funding source, or to the department or transferee of the property, as appropriate, only those moneys as the department or the licensed site remediation professional authorizes, in writing, to be disbursed.
-The institution providing the line of credit shall release to the person who established the remediation funding source, or to the department or transferee of the property as appropriate, only those moneys as the department authorizes, in writing, to be released.
+The institution providing the line of credit shall disburse to the person required to establish the remediation funding source, or to the department or transferee of the property, as

+1 appropriate, only those moneys as the department or the licensed 2 site remediation professional authorizes, in writing, to be disbursed.
+3 The [person or ] institution providing the line of credit shall release to the person [required to establish] who established the 4 5 remediation funding source, or to the department or transferee of 6 the property as appropriate, only those moneys as the department 7 [or the licensed site remediation professional] authorizes, in 8 writing, to be released.
+[The person entitled to draw upon the line 9 of credit shall submit documentation to the department detailing the 10 costs incurred or to be incurred as part of the remediation.
+Upon a 11 determination that the costs are consistent with the remediation of 12 the site, the department shall, in writing, authorize a disbursement 13 from the line of credit in the amount of the documented costs.

-The department shall return the original line of credit agreement to the institution providing the line of credit for termination after the department receives an alternative remediation funding source as specified in this section, or after the department notifies the person required to establish and maintain the remediation funding source that that person is no longer required to maintain a remediation funding source for remediation of the contaminated site.
+The department shall return the original line of credit agreement to the [person or ] institution providing the line of credit for termination after the [person required to establish the remediation funding source substitutes ] department receives an alternative remediation funding source as specified in this section, or after the department notifies the person required to establish and maintain the remediation funding source that that person is no longer required to maintain a remediation funding source for remediation of the contaminated site.